dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican.rst

         # Index file and Document Root (where the public files are located)
         DirectoryIndex index.php index.html
-        DocumentRoot /home/duncan/dev/duncanlock.net-pelican/
+        DocumentRoot /home/duncan/dev/duncanlock.net-pelican/output/

     </VirtualHost>

-Then add that domain to our /etc/hosts:
+Then add a mapping for that domain to your ``/etc/hosts`` file:

 .. code-block:: text